jeaye/blog.jeaye.com/_drafts/2018-02-28-system76-firmware.md

 ### Time to update the firmware
 At this point, a reboot should bring you into GRUB with your new entry.
-After selecting your entry, you should see the updater and you can press enter to continue.
+After selecting your new entry, you should see the updater and you can press enter to continue.
 Remember to have the [System76 docs](TODO) on hand, so you understand how the update flow should go.